 John Wesley’s first recorded journey through Coventry took place in June 1742.
 He first preached there no less than 37 years later.
 By then a small company of his followers must have existed as an announcement had been published before his arrival.
-The society remained small and uninfluential and for a time had no settled place of worship.
+The society remained small and uninfluential, hampered for a time by the presence of James Wheatley.
+For a time it had no settled place of worship.
 On his visit in 1786 Wesley refers to ‘a neat convenient room [an auction room in the Women’s Market], only it is far too small’.

 The Wesleyan cause in Coventry struggled on for many years, and the Methodists were very much the poor relations of the longer-established and wealthier Independents and Baptists.
 After finding several temporary buildings for worship, in 1808 the local Wesleyans finally occupied a former Baptist chapel in Gosford Street in the east of the city, and in 1836 moved to a purpose-built chapel in Warwick Lane on the site of the former Greyfriars burial ground.